Love playing 853!

 Most responsive feedback team ever

-853 uses a standard deck.
+853 is played with a standard deck of 52 playing cards.
 Each player is dealt a hand of 16 cards.
-The remaining 4 cards are placed face down in a pile called the ‘kitty’.
+The remaining 4 cards are placed face down in a pile called the 'kitty'.

-The dealer selects the trump suit, discards 4 cards from their hand and replaces them by taking the kitty into their hand.
+The dealer selects the trump suit, discards 4 cards from their hand and replaces them with the kitty.

-When the whole round has been played, the player to the left of the dealer becomes the new dealer.
+When the whole round has been played, the dealer position rotates clockwise.

 Players who win more tricks than their target choose cards (equal to the number of additional tricks won) to give to the other players.
 For each card received, the recipient must pass back his highest value card of the same suit.